 Lung transplant is a multiphase process, and the transplant surgery is only one step in this process.
 The lung transplant process is divided into seven phases:

 The amount of time people with cystic fibrosis have lived after transplant has improved in recent years.
-According to the 2018 International Society for Heart and Lung Transplantation Registry report, for adults with CF, median survival has improved from 5.5 years for those transplanted between 1990 and 1998 to 9.2 years for those transplanted between 1999 and 2016.
-This means that half of individuals transplanted between 1999 and 2016 were alive 9.2 years after transplant.
-This is higher than the median survival after lung transplant for other diseases such as chronic obstructive pulmonary disease (COPD), which is 5.9 years.
+According to the 2017 International Society for Heart and Lung Transplantation Registry report, for adults with CF, median survival has improved from 5.5 years for those transplanted between 1990 and 1998 to 9.2 years for those transplanted between 1999 and 2015.
+This is higher than the median survival after lung transplant for other diseases such as chronic obstructive pulmonary disease (COPD), which is 5.8 years.

 The median survival for children with CF was 5.4 years for those who received transplants between 1999 and 2016, although several different potential factors affect survival in children after lung transplant.